jmholton/hydration/README.md

 You can also set other variables for different behaviors:<br>
 * `only=protein` will print out only residues types known to be non-exotic amino acids
 * `skip=water,H,EP` will skip all `HOH` residues, as well as leave out all hydrogen and extra-point atoms
 * `fixEe=1` will justify 2-letter residue types, and element symbols as they are output by refmac.
-* `fixEe=1` will justify 2-letter residue types, and element symbols as they are output by refmac.
 * `append=ordresnum` will append the oridnal residue number at the end of each line
 * `append=origid` will append the original, unmodified atom,type,chain,resnum string to the end of each line